Golden Entertainment: Stepping Up To The Big Leagues

 It has been an eventful two years for Golden Entertainment (GDEN) since Golden Gaming merged with Lakes Entertainment in 2015.
 The company has been able to deliver results as it had advertised at the time on its two primary businesses, distributed gaming and casinos.

-Distributed gaming involves the operation and servicing of gaming and amusement devices in many third party locations, as well as in company owned locations.
+Distributed gaming involves the operation and servicing of gaming and amusement devices in many third party locations, as well as in company-owned locations.
 Golden services over 10,000 devices in the Nevada and Montana markets.
 Company-branded taverns are also included in this market segment with plans to reach 60 locations in the Nevada area by the end of 2017.
-Distributed gaming made up 76% of revenues and 65% of segmented Adjusted EbITDA in 2016, making it the biggest component of Golden's business.
+Distributed gaming made up 76% of revenues and 65% of segmented Adjusted EBITDA in 2016, making it the biggest component of Golden's business.

 Golden had recently extended out this business with several acquisitions in the Montana market and has been investigating whether Pennsylvania was beginning to open up as a potential market as well.
 These revenues are typically recurring in nature, with contracts with third parties running at between 5 and 7 years, with Golden experiencing greater than 85% renewal rates on outstanding contracts in the most recent year.

-The casino business consists of 3 casinos around Pahrump, Nevada which brought in roughly $34.6m in revenue in the last 12 months, as well as a larger operation in Rocky Gap, Maryland that did just over $64m.
-Since inheriting the Rocky Gap casino from the merger with Lakes, Golden has been able to boost EbITDA margins to 25% from 16.2%.
-This is very encouraging as Rocky Gap is much larger operation than the Pahrump casino group.
+The casino business consists of 3 casinos around Pahrump, Nevada, which brought in roughly $34.6m in revenue in the last 12 months, as well as a larger operation in Rocky Gap, Maryland that did just over $64m.
+Since inheriting the Rocky Gap casino from the merger with Lakes, Golden has been able to boost EBITDA margins to 25% from 16.2%.
+This is very encouraging as Rocky Gap is a much larger operation than the Pahrump casino group.
 As it turns out, this may have served as the impetus for Golden's latest corporate development.

-Golden made a big step forwards in changing its product mix with its June 12, 2017 announcement that it was acquiring American Casino & Entertainment Properties for $850m.
-This transaction drastically alters the composition of Golden's business, with its pro-forma revenues from casinos now rising from 24% of Golden's total revenues to 61% with its Adjusted EbITDA from 35% to 76%.
+Golden made a big step forward in changing its product mix with its June 12, 2017 announcement that it was acquiring American Casino & Entertainment Properties for $850m.
+This transaction drastically alters the composition of Golden's business, with its pro-forma revenues from casinos now rising from 24% of Golden's total revenues to 61% with its Adjusted EBITDA from 35% to 76%.
 The ACEP business includes four casinos, most notably the Stratosphere on the Las Vegas Strip:

 Source: Company Presentation

 Golden has put up an investor presentation detailing some of the key aspects to this deal.
 ACEP has had a checkered operational history, at one point being owned by Carl Icahn before being sold to Whitehall Street Real Estate Funds, an affiliate of Goldman Sachs, in 2008.
 The company had some difficult struggles during the financial crisis and had to do a large restructuring of its $1.1Bin debt, which involved Goldman eventually acquiring 22% of Whitehall directly.

 The fortunes of the company have clearly turned around since that time, based on its performance over the last year.
 Golden feels it can add some value to this business almost immediately, as it is projecting $18m in synergies in the next year.
 It does have a track record with the improvement at Rocky Gap and I can see a few avenues for them to reach this.

 Vertical Integration.
 The 4 new casinos bring 3,879 gaming devices under the Golden umbrella.
 Based on Golden's portfolio, I don't believe any of these would have been existing Golden distributed gaming clients.
 Being able to insource this business should be able to add some to the bottom line.

 Past Performance.
-Golden was able to improve EbITDA margins by 9% in the last year at Rocky Gap; this was not simply through cost cutting as revenues also increased by over 12%.
+Golden was able to improve EBITDA margins by 9% in the last year at Rocky Gap; this was not simply through cost cutting as revenues also increased by over 12%.
 With over $400m in revenues, Golden would only need to improve margins by about 4% to meet their target, which should be feasible.
 Golden is no stranger to acquisitions, completing 13 in the last 15 years of operations.

 That said, this acquisition is at a substantially larger scale than anything Golden has done previously.
 The Aquarius and 2 Arizona Charlie locations are in-line with the type of businesses that Golden currently operates but they have not had a Las Vegas Strip property like the Stratosphere before.

 Headcount.
 The presentation does not include any personnel cuts in the deal summary sheet for the two operations, but there must be some back office attrition that will occur on the SG&A side that contributes to these savings.